Carl A. Schenck

 Carl Alwin Schenck (March 25, 1868 – May 17, 1955) was a German forester and pioneering forestry educator.
-He founded the Biltmore Forest School, the first forestry school in North America on George W. Vanderbilt's Biltmore Estate.
+When Schenck came to the United States to work for George W. Vanderbilt at the Biltmore Estate, he became the third formally trained forester in the United States.
+He established and operated the Biltmore Forest School, the first forestry school in North America, on Vanderbilt's property.

+Schenck also helped create the forestry school at Sewanee: The University of the South, taught at the University of Montana in Missoula and the University of Giessen, and wrote textbooks.
 His teachings comprise the foundation of forestry education in the United States.
+However, Schenck's contributions were rarely recognized in histories of forestry, in part, because he was German during an era when the United States fought two wars against Germany.
 The New York Times described him as "the most influential person in making forestry in this country a science and a profession."

 Early life

-Schenck was born in 1868 in Darmstadt in the state of Hesse, Germany.
+Schenck was born on March 25, 1868 in Darmstadt in what is now the state of Hesse, Germany.
 He was the son of Olga Cornelia Alewyn and Carl Jacob Schenck.
-In the 17th-century, the Schenck family were goldsmiths in Darmstadt and became leaders of Hesse.
-However, his grandfather was a chief forester.
+The Schenck family became wealthy as goldsmiths in Darmstadt in the 17th century, rising to prominence and filling many local government positions.
+His grandfather was a chief forester in Hesse.

-He attended the Institute of Technology in Darmstadt, graduating when he was eighteen years old.
+Schenck attended the Institute of Technology in Darmstadt, graduating when he was eighteen years old in 1886.
 He studied botany in Darmstadt before enrolling in college.
 He then attended the University of Tübingen School of Forestry.
-However, his studies were disrupted when he caught tuberculosis when he was eighteen years old As a result of his illness, he was encouraged by doctors to pursue a career such as a forestry that would provide exposure to fresh air.
+However, Schenck had to withdraw from the school because of a severe lung infection.

-In 1888, he enrolled in the forest school of the University of Giessen.
-There, he studied under visiting professor Sir Dietrich Brandis, considered the world's leading forester at the time.

-In 1890, Schenck became a forest assessor for the state forest service in Hessen.
-He was required to spend years in such service as part of his degree.In the summers between 1891 and 1894, he worked as an assistant and secretary to foresters Sir Dietrich Brandis and Sir William Schlich.
+After recovering from his illness, Schenck enrolled in the forest school of the University of Giessen in 1888.
+There, he studied under visiting professor Dietrich Brandis, considered the world's leading forester at the time.
+In 1890, Schenck became a forest assessor for the state forest service in Hessen; such service was required as part of his degree.
+In the summers between 1891 and 1894, he worked as an assistant and secretary to foresters Brandis and Wilhelm Philipp Daniel Schlich.

-He completed his Ph.D. degree in early 1895, summa cum laude.
+Schenck completed his Ph.D. degree in early 1895, summa cum laude.
 At Giessen, he also passed law examinations.